-All loans have a fixed interest rate and fair value is calculated by discounting the principal and interest by the interest rate estimated from the market yield of bonds issued by the borrower based on the type of borrower and period of loan.
+All loans have a fixed interest rate and fair value is calculated by discounting the principal and interest by the interest rate calculated based on the market yield of bonds issued by the borrower based on the type of borrower and period of loan, classified into level 2 fair values.

 Borrowings are based on a fixed rate of interest.
-Fair value is calculated by discounting the principal and interest of the borrowings by the risk free rate (the standard Japanese government bond rate) based on the set period of loan.
+Fair value is calculated by discounting the principal and interest of the borrowings by the risk free rate (the standard Japanese government bond rate) based on the set period of loan, classified into level 2 fair values.